Chicken/WeatherApi/README.md

 # WeatherApi

-Node.JS REST api for raspberry pi weather station.
+Node.JS REST API and website for Raspberry PI Weather station. <br>
+This is here just for the show.
+Not really helpful for anyone. <br>
+Like what are the chances of you having the exact same hardware.